andyleggett/website/_posts/articles/2015-08-10-composition.md

 ##Composition

 Composition is the act of combining two or more functions together.
 These functions can be thought of as a pipeline of computation from a starting input to an eventual output.
-The aim is to eliminate a lot of the redundent *glue* code that would be generated from calling one function after another and storing the intermediate state in local variables.
+The aim is to eliminate a lot of the redundant *glue* code that would be generated from calling one function after another and storing the intermediate state in local variables.

 Let's consider a computation on our players example again.
 We'll write some functions that will take a squad of players, filter out the team members and then return their names sorted by surname.